wasmCloud/wasmCloud/CONTRIBUTING.md

    - It is preferred, but not required, to have a PR tied to a specific issue.
 There can be circumstances where if it is a quick fix then an issue might be overkill.
 The details provided in the PR description would suffice in this case.
+   - It is preferred, but not required, to use [Conventional Commits][conventional-commits].
+In the case that your commits do not match the conventional commit standards, maintainers will help where possible.
 2. Triage
    - The maintainer in charge of triaging will apply the proper labels for the issue.
 This should include at least a `bug` or `feature` label once all labels are applied.
 See the [Labels